 - Graduate Certificate in Digital Media

-- A shorter and a more introductory course for Digital Media, this is designed more for busy professionals with their timetable system
+- A shorter and a more introductory course for Digital Media, this better suits busy professionals with their timetable system

 - SEO and Content Strategy are some of the focuses of this Certificate